|Nutritional Guidelines (per serving)|

 In bustling beachside eateries during these summer months, various seafood salads are popular for seafood-based lunches—or light lunches in themselves, when accompanied by some hearty, crusty bread.
 There are many variations, of course, but one of the most common—and one of my favorites—is a simple, traditional version made with octopus, potatoes, parsley, and celery.
 The purist, traditional version is flavored only with olive oil, lemon juice, parsley, salt, and black pepper, but you can also add garlic, fresh mint, or red chili pepper flakes as well if you want a more piquant version.

-- 1 pound octopus (cleaned, fresh or frozen, frozen is preferable as it will be more tender when cooked)
+For this recipe, frozen octopus is preferable as it will be more tender when cooked.

-- Garnish: 4 tablespoons finely chopped flat-leaf parsley (plus whole leaves)
+4 tablespoons finely chopped flat-leaf parsley, plus whole leaves

-- Optional: 1 tablespoon finely chopped fresh mint leaves
+1 tablespoon finely chopped fresh mint leaves, optional

 Gather the ingredients.

 Place the octopus in a large pot and cover with cold water.
 Add 2 teaspoons of fine sea salt and bring just to a simmer over medium heat.
 Let barely simmer over gentle heat just 3 to 5 minutes; the octopus will be moist and have a slight chew.
 Remove from heat and set aside to let cool.

 Meanwhile, put the potatoes in a large saucepan, cover with cold water, add 1 teaspoon of fine sea salt, and bring to a boil over high heat.
 Boil until tender, about 30 minutes.
 Drain and let cool slightly.